bjharo/playwright-assessment/README.md

 # Henry Meds Assessment

 This repo contains a small demo of using Playwright to test a small dev site.
-This language used in Typescript.
+This language used is Typescript.

 ## Requirements